sushmitha25n/cloud-tree-worker/README.md

 ## Acknowledgments

-I acknowledge the contributions of the open-source community and thank the project's collaborators for their dedication and support.
+I acknowledge the contributions of the open-source community.